In-Vehicle Infotainment System Development

 In order to get your software certified, we need to run Compatibility Test Suite which is available for download from Android’s website.

 After the test is completed, we need to contact an authorized third party vendor to get the certification.
-Embitel can help you in this processes.
+Embitel can assist you in running the compatibility test on custom hardware.

-A. Embitel offers a suite of services for car infotainment solution that covers solution ideation to production-ready system.
+Ans.
+Embitel offers a suite of services for automotive infotainment solution that covers solution ideation to production-ready system.

 Here is a complete list of technology services: